TIBCOSoftware/snappydata/docs/programming_guide.md

 <!--Currently, only single statement snapshot isolation (that is, [autocommit](./reference/interactive_commands/autocommit.md) must be set to true) is supported.-->

 !!!
 Note:

-	If READ_COMMITTED or REPEATABLE_READ isolation level is set and the query is executed on a column table, an error UnSupportedOperationException is reported.
+	* An error is reported if READ_COMMITTED or REPEATABLE_READ isolation level is set and the query is executed on a column table.

+	* Ensure that you set [AUTOCOMMIT](./reference/interactive_commands/autocommit.md) to **On** for column tables, else an error may be reported during query execution.

 ## Stream Processing using SQL